788009/termux-sandbox/README.md

 - **Safe Defaults**
   The sandbox starts minimal and does not modify the host Termux installation unless explicitly invoked.

-- **Export and Import**
+- **Duplicate, Export, and Import**
-  Supports exporting and importing sandboxes, facilitating environment backups or sharing, and eliminating cumbersome configuration steps.
+  Allows for easy sandbox duplication, backup (exporting), and environment recovery/sharing (importing), significantly streamlining setup and maintenance.

 ## Requirements